frederic-perez/AmE-dictionary/data/idioms.md

 __rule of thumb__ A general principle developed through experiential rather than scientific means.
 An approximation; a suggested method or guideline. _A good rule of thumb is to plant your seedlings around the end of May._
 __rule out__ :four: To eliminate, prevent, preclude, or cancel someone or something as a possibility. _They ruled Jim out when they were considering a replacement manager due to his tendency to show up late._
 __rule the roost__ :two: To be the real boss; to be the person in charge.
 To have the most control or authority in a group. _Both of our parents were tough, but Mama was as tough as an old shoe, who ruled the roost without saying a word._ _For all intents and purposes, it’s the assistant manager who rules the roost._
-__rumble on__ To continue at a low but consistent level or degree, especially when no clear conclusion or resolution seems imminent or likely.
+__rumble on__ :two: To continue at a low but consistent level or degree, especially when no clear conclusion or resolution seems imminent or likely.
 Said especially of some argument, complaint, debate, discussion, etc. _The issue has been rumbling on in the background of our industry for nearly 10 years now, but we’re still no closer to figuring out a solution to it._
+__rumble__
 __rumor has it (that)__ :four: People say rumour has it when they are telling you something that they have heard, but do not necessarily think is true. _Rumour has it that tickets were being sold for £300._
 __rumor mill__ :eight: The source from, or process by, which rumors are generated, spread, and perpetuated among a group of people.
 Primarily heard in US. _Listen, Barry, you can’t believe everything that comes out of the rumor mill.
 I can guarantee you that there will be no layoffs this year._
 __run (one’s) mouth (off)__